 The early retirement pension provision has decreased by £75k from £277k to £202k, reflecting up to date life expectancy rates and the future value of payments due.
+The reclassification of job evaluation costs from accrued expenses to provisions has resulted in an increase of £1,045k; an overall net increase in provisions of £970k.

 The College uses actuaries (Hymans Robertson LLP) to undertake an annual valuation of its share of the Strathclyde Pension Fund asset.
 The valuation at 31 July 2024 resulted in a net pension asset increase to £6,263k at 31 July 2024 from £5,758k asset as at 31 July 2023.
 Despite the plan's healthy surplus, the pension asset has subsequently been restricted to a £nil position as an asset ceiling adjustment.
-The College cannot recognize a surplus as it is unable to reduce future contributions to the plan and is unable to request refunds from the Local Government Pension Scheme (LGPS) plan into which many other organisations contribute. £6,263k of the net movement was an actuarial gain (outwith our control) (2022/23 £3,603k) which has been reflected through the SOCI as a decrease to our total comprehensive loss for the year.
+The College cannot recognize a surplus as it is unable to reduce future contributions to the plan and is unable to request refunds from the Local Government Pension Scheme (LGPS) plan into which many other organisations contribute. $\pounds$ 6,263k of the net movement was an actuarial gain (outwith our control) (2022/23 £3,603k) which has been reflected through the SOCI as a decrease to our total comprehensive loss for the year.